Crangonyx floridanus

 Crangonyx floridanus is a species of amphipod.
 Also known as the Florida crangonyx, Crangonyx floridanus is a small omnivorous, freshwater amphipod.
 These freshwater amphipods originated from North America.
 They have a high invasion potential due to their high growth rate and wide ecological amplitude.
 Their growth rates have a substantial effect on local populations of the natural communities.
-Native populations may be reduced or eliminated completely by this invading species.
+Native populations may be reduced or eliminated by this invading species.

 Description

 Crangonyx floridanus has a small head containing an anterior lobe, and medium-sized eyes.
 C. floridanus also contains two distinctive antennas, arranged in no particular order.
 One antenna is typically twice the size of the other, and contains an adornment flagellum.
 Its body is composed of a tightly packed interior and a smooth exterior, lined by coxal plates.
 Plates 1–4 are found rooted and lined with small hair-like bristles.
 These range in order from small or large.

 Life history

 Crangonyx floridanus displays two sexes, male and female, and the young are hatched into a brood pouch before they are released into the water.
 In Japan, it was found that females are present year-round.
 Females can carry eggs at approximately 4.5 mm in length.
 There is a direct correlation between the size of the female and the number of eggs it can bear.
 For example, if a female's body size is 7 mm in length, their mean egg number is 35.5.

 Egg development time also corresponds to increasing temperature.
 As the temperatures rise, the egg maturation rate correspondingly increases as well.
 These warm temperatures correlate with their habitats.
 Their native region is the Southeastern region of the U.S. (Florida–Louisiana), and the introduced regions of Sacramento-San Joaquin Delta, United Kingdom, and Japan.
 Generally, Crangonyx floridanus can be found in inland lakes and rivers, but has now spread its distribution to the mouth of rivers.